vanhoefm/fragattacks/README.md

   might fail although the implementation _is_ vulnerable.
 This can be due to background noise, other devices sending frames to the tested device, etc.

-- `ping I,E,R,AE [--full-reconnect]`: Here the second fragment is sent immediately after reconnecting with the device under test, which is important in case the device clears fragments from memory after a short time.
+- `ping I,E,R,AE [--full-recon]`: Here the second fragment is sent immediately after reconnecting with the device under test, which is important in case the device clears fragments from memory after a short time.
+  Note that `full-recon` is a shorthand of `full-reconnect`.

-- `ping I,E,R,E [--full-reconnect]`: Here the second fragment is sent 1 second after reconnecting with the device under test, which can be useful in case there is a small delay between completion of the handshake and installing the negotiated key.
+- `ping I,E,R,E [--full-recon]`: Here the second fragment is sent 1 second after reconnecting with the device under test, which can be useful in case there is a small delay between completion of the handshake and installing the negotiated key.